xfinitywebdev/rival-unblocker/README.md

 miner updates like little ones will be posted on the discord and we will call it like v1.1 or v1.2 and etc share this exciting site everywhere
 THANKS FOR USING OUR SITE

+# SITE UPDATE
+we know that the server is slow rn and not working well the proxy is slow we are working on fixing it and how its not updating on vercel we are fixing it when its done u should know because we will update this